arcan1s/ahriman/docs/configuration.rst

 Build related configuration.
 Group name can refer to architecture, e.g. ``build:x86_64`` can be used for x86_64 architecture specific settings.

+* ``allowed_scan_paths`` - paths to be used for implicit dependencies scan, scape separated list of paths, optional.
 * ``archbuild_flags`` - additional flags passed to ``archbuild`` command, space separated list of strings, optional.
+* ``blacklisted_scan_paths`` - paths to be excluded for implicit dependencies scan, scape separated list of paths, optional.
+Normally all elements of this option must be child paths of any of ``allowed_scan_paths`` element.
 * ``build_command`` - default build command, string, required.
 * ``ignore_packages`` - list packages to ignore during a regular update (manual update will still work), space separated list of strings, optional.
 * ``include_debug_packages`` - distribute debug packages, boolean, optional, default ``yes``.